Obstetrician Gynecologist

 When I did the ultra sound, I was told I'm 12 weeks pregnant.
 My first day of my last menstrual is January 9-10.
 I had sex with two guys & I have no clue who the baby father is, the first guy I had sex with was in December 28, 2016.
 And the second guy I had Sex with was in January 6, 2017.
 Please help me find out who the baby father day is because I am so confused to how to find out the conception date, and how the first trimester begins on your first period day and also how the sperm can live inside of you for 5 days so please help me because I am confused.
 Is the father the first or second guy?

-Asked by Jess about 7 years ago
+Asked by Jess over 7 years ago

 Pregnancies are dated from the first day of your last menstrual period.
 If you have regular 28 day cycles, then you would have ovulated approximately 14 days after your period began, which is approximately when you would have conceived.